 Are there any animals at Baan Dada?

-At the moment there are six cats, so please bring any allergy medication if required.
-There are many creepy crawlies at Baan Dada as it is located in the jungle – such as ants, snails, frogs, insects, snakes, scorpions and geckos – some you see often, some just every now and then.
+At the moment there are cats, dogs and chickens so please bring any allergy medication if required.
+There are many creepy crawlies at Baan Dada as it is located in the jungle – such as ants, snails, frogs, insects, snakes, scorpions, and geckos – some you see often, some just every now and then.

 Previous Volunteer Contacts